Get

 Are Border Collies Waterproof?

-Border Collies have double coats, making it easier to tolerate cold temperatures and avoid the shivers even when wet.
+Border Collies have double coats, making it easier to tolerate cold temperatures, helping provide insulation and avoid the shivers even when wet.
 While their coats provide a fair amount of water resistance, Border Collies aren’t technically waterproof.

 Are Border Collies High-Energy?

-Border Collies are generally considered a high-energy breed, with most requiring at least 90 minutes of daily physical activity.
-Border Collies that don’t meet their exercise needs can become destructive out of boredom and stress.
+Border Collies are generally considered a high-energy breed, with most requiring substantial daily physical activity, often 1–2 hours, depending on age, health, and individual needs.
+Border Collies that don’t meet their exercise needs can become frustrated and may develop destructive or problem behaviors related to boredom and stress.
 And because the breed is so intelligent, these dogs also have high mental stimulation needs.

 Most thrive when engaged in training that allows them to run around and use their problem-solving skills.
 Border Collies do incredibly well in working dog trials and agility competitions.